- Developers

 Icons can communicate the feature to users without using labels that take up space.
 This consideration is the same for the mobile app icon, i.e., the one that users see in the app stores even before they download the app.

-However, designing icons require a delicate balancing of many factors.
+However, designing icons requires a delicate balancing of many factors.
 The mobile app icon design must be original.
 Plagiarizing icon designs from other apps is certainly an unethical practice.

 The design of the icon should also correspond to the use case of the app.
 Different apps may have different use cases, e.g., mobile payment apps are completely different from music apps.